|Managing Our Biosolids||

 In August 2000, the City purchased a 4,688-acre farm named Green Acres in Kern County to ensure a reliable place to manage the City’s biosolids produced at the wastewater treatment plants.

 Green Acres Farm has been a beneficial reuse site for reclaimed water generated by the City of Bakersfield since 1989.
 The use of the reclaimed water is governed by the Central Valley Regional Water Quality Control Board Order No. 88-172.
 All crops are surface irrigated with reclaimed water using a border check system.
 When reclaimed water quantities are insufficient to satisfy crop demands, there are two other sources available:

 The objectives of the Farm include the following:

 Crops grown on the Farm include corn, alfalfa, milo, wheat, rye, and Sudan grass.
 The City’s Green Acres Farm, managed by R&G Fanucchi, had a very productive year.
-Crop revenues of over $2.6 million offset total farm costs and generated an additional $400,000 profit.
-This additional revenue comes despite the fact that we land applied less biosolids than the previous year.
+Crop revenues of over $3.5 million offset total farm costs and generated an additional $632,000 profit.
 The graph below shows the crops harvested.
 These numbers are comparable to crop yields in Kern County.

 Download Green Acres fact sheet for more Information